 Hating someone because of a difference like the color of their skin or disregarding someone’s life simply because of your experience or power or position is heinous.
 The arrogance of anyone who thinks they are superior to another because of their privilege or upbringing, is not only ignorant, it is a form of idolatry.
 It is evil and anyone who ascribes to that kind of ideology is in an alliance with the devil.
 What has gone on and is going on in our country, with the taking of life and the discarding of life because of a prejudice heart, is simply an abomination.
 I’m telling you the Power of Pentecost is the change we need.
 While only God can transform a heart, I believe if we will faithfully declare God’s message in the power of the Spirit, we can see a uniting of people into God’s family the way it is supposed to be.
 Church, with Christ as Lord, and the blood of Jesus as our banner, there will always be more to unite us than divide us.
 We must not let hate win.

 When Jesus offered His peace to the disciples and breathed on them, He told them to “receive” the Holy Spirit.
 God is not unwilling to breathe on us.
 God is not unwilling to pour out His Spirit on us, but we can sure be unwilling to receive the offer.
 Those 120 disciples that gathered in the Upper Room were willing to receive, and because they were, 3000 people were saved that very day.
-I wonder, do we have 120 people on-site or online who are willing to receive the Holy Spirit in order that 3000 more can be united in God’s peace?
-Do we have 120 people today who are committed to declaring the message of peace and to living it out through their lives?
-Are there 120 people who will refuse to be silent and instead be sent with Pentecostal Power to Proclaim Pentecostal Peace?
+Are there 120 people reading this now who will refuse to be silent and instead be sent with Pentecostal Power to Proclaim Pentecostal Peace?